readthedocs/readthedocs.org/docs/builds.rst

-The build process is executed inside Docker containers, by default the image used is ``readthedocs/build:2.0``, but you can change that using a :doc:`configuration file <yaml-config>`.
+The build process is executed inside Docker containers, by default the image used is ``readthedocs/build:2.0``, but you can change that using a :doc:`config-file/index`.

 .. note::